 For over 1,000 years a Church has stood on this spot.
 On 10 May 1941, incendiary bombs gutted the building, leaving only walls and tower standing.
 In 1953 the church was handed into the keeping of the Air Council and re-consecrated (in 1958) as the perpetual Shrine of Remembrance to those of the Allied Air Forces who gave their lives during the Second World War.
 St Clement Danes is the spiritual heart of the Royal Air Force and the Commonwealth Air Forces.

 [The original concept to restore this ruined church as an Air Force memorial was devised by an ex-3 Squadron WW1 officer, Henry Wrigley.]

-Inlaid into the white Portland Stone floor are the crests of the RAF, surrounded by the crests of Commonwealth Air Forces; Australia, Canada, Ceylon, India, Kenya, New Zealand, Pakistan, Rhodesia and South Africa; worked in brass, copper, white bronze and marble.
+Inlaid into the white Portland Stone floor are the badges of the RAF, surrounded by the badges of Commonwealth Air Forces; Australia, Canada, Ceylon, India, Kenya, New Zealand, Pakistan, Rhodesia and South Africa; worked in brass, copper, white bronze and marble.

 The service was attended by 175 veterans and guests.

 Central Figure: Jack Doyle, DSO, DFC and Bar at the Ceremony.